koliajaykr/plagiarism-zotero/README.md

 # plagiarism-zotero
-This space includes slides from my talk "Effective Citation &lt;br>&amp; Referencing to &lt;br>avoid Plagiarism" given to the faculty memers of Commerce and Management at the Vishwakarma University - Pune, India.
+This space includes slides from my talk "Effective Citation & Referencing to avoid Plagiarism" given to the faculty members of Commerce and Management at the Vishwakarma University - Pune, India.